AI Automation/Technology

 Some teams try to solve this by self-hosting an open-source model.
 Downloading a Llama 3 model is simple, but running it reliably in production is not.
 It requires a dedicated GPU server that costs over $1,200 per month, plus significant engineering time to manage drivers, dependencies, and API uptime.
 For a workflow that runs 200 times a day, this is a financially unviable solution.

-We start by defining a security boundary inside your existing cloud account.
-In AWS, this means building a Virtual Private Cloud (VPC) with private subnets that have no direct internet access.
-All credentials and API keys are stored in AWS Secrets Manager, ensuring they are never hardcoded in the application.
-This architecture provides the foundation for SOC 2 aligned practices.
+Syntora's approach to deploying private AI systems begins with a deep dive into your existing cloud environment and specific security needs.
+We would start by defining a robust security boundary inside your cloud account.
+In AWS, this involves building a Virtual Private Cloud (VPC) with private subnets that have no direct internet access.
+All sensitive credentials and API keys would be stored in AWS Secrets Manager, ensuring they are never hardcoded in the application.
+This foundational architecture is designed to align with SOC 2 practices.

-Data is processed entirely in-memory.
-The API receives a document, performs the analysis, and returns the result in under 900ms.
-The source data is never written to disk in the processing environment.
-We use `structlog` to send structured logs for every request to a Supabase table.
-This creates an immutable audit trail showing who ran a query and what the AI decided, which is critical for compliance.
+The system would be engineered to process data entirely in-memory during analysis.
+This means an API would receive a document, perform the analysis, and return the result without writing the source data to disk in the processing environment.
+Syntora would implement `structlog` to send structured logs for every request to a secure data store like a Supabase table.
+This creates an immutable audit trail, providing transparency on queries and AI decisions, which is critical for compliance.

 Production-Ready in 3 Weeks